pbnj/vim-britive/README.md

 This will produce a URL for the configured Cloud Service Provider, equivalent to checking out **Console Access** via the Britive web UI.

-Tab completion is supported on `:BritiveConsole` command, which returns possible profile names.
+Tab completion is supported on `:BritiveConsole` command, which completes possible profile names.

-To automatically open Britive console URLs without manually copying/pasting, on macOS:
+To automatically open Britive console URLs without manually copying/pasting, on
+macOS:

 ```vim
 :BritiveConsole <APPLICATION>/<ENVIRONMENT>/<PROFILE> | xargs open